miloss01/IKS-Tim10/README.md

-# STOCXS
+# Transportation app frontend

 Project for course Client Side Engineering.
 Angular-based frontend of web application for providing transportation services ([Backend link](https://github.com/miloss01/ISS-Tim10)).
 Focus of project is creating a user-friendly interface for seamlessly connecting passengers with drivers.
 Main functionalities include requesting rides and following real time information of ride currently in progress.

 ## Technologies